thibault-cne/minishell/README.md

 - [x] Lex an input from the use
 - [x] Exit the program if the use enter exit
-- [ ] Parse every token, verify them (function, options and parameters) and put it in a list
+- [x] Parse every token and put it in a list
+- [ ] Maybe verify tokens by type (function, options and parameters)
 - [ ] execute functions

 ## Supported functions and functionalities